 The mineral reserve and resource estimates are classified according to the CIM Standards which define a Mineral Resource as "a concentration or occurrence of solid material of economic interest in or on the earth's crust in such form, grade or quality and quantity that there are reasonable prospects for eventual economic extraction.
 The location, quantity, grade or quality, continuity, and other characteristics of a mineral resource are known, estimated, or interpreted from specific geological evidence and knowledge including sampling.
 Mineral resources are subdivided, in order of increasing geological confidence, into inferred, indicated, and measured categories.
-An inferred mineral resource has a lower level of confidence than an indicated mineral resource but has a lower level of confidence than a measured mineral resource."
+An inferred mineral resource has a lower level of confidence than an indicated mineral resource.
+An indicated mineral resource has a higher level of confidence than an inferred mineral resource but has a lower level of confidence than a measured mineral resource."